 Recognized by CIBJO, the Colored Stones Commission, in 1981, Ammolite is the latest of only three new gemstones introduced in the last 50 years and one of three organic gemstones (including amber & pearl) and has been compared to Opal.

-Also known as Calcentine, Korite, Aapoak (Blackfoot for small, crawling stone), Ammonite Shell or Gem ammonite, Ammolite is the fossil shell of the Upper Cretaceous Ammonites: Placenticeras meeki, Placenticeras intercalare & Baculites compressus.
+Also known as Calcentine, Korite, Aapoak (Blackfoot for small, crawling stone), Ammonite Shell or Gem ammonite, Ammolite is the fossil shell of the Upper Cretaceous Ammonites: Placenticeras meeki, Placenticeras intercalare & Baculites compresses.

-Found only in the Bearpaw formation that extends from Alberta to Saskatchewan in Canada and to Montana in the USA, the best grade of gem quality Ammolite is along high energy river systems on the eastern slopes of the rockies in southern Alberta.
-Most commercial mining operations have been conducted along the banks of the St. Maryís River south of Lethbridge.
+Found only in the Bearpaw formation that extends from Alberta to Saskatchewan in Canada and to Montana in the USA, the best grade of gem quality Ammolite is along high energy river systems on the eastern slopes of the Rockies in southern Alberta.
+Most commercial mining operations have been conducted along the banks of the St. Mary's River south of Lethbridge.

 Over time the St. Mary River area was buried over 4 km deep (2 1/2 miles) and then underwent geological uplift and eventually surface exposure through many glacial periods.
 High concentrations of Iron and Magnesium in the volcanic ash created a regionally unique condition that caused sedimentary diagenesis that impeded the oxidization process that converts the aragonite of the ammonite shell to the stable calcium carbonate.